10 Best Studio Headphones for Recording, Mixing & Mastering in 2019.

 4 – Sony MDR 7506

 The Sony MDR 7506 has been around since 1991.
 Popular for monitoring and tracking, these pair of headphones translate different frequency responses with clarity while producing a neutral, flat sound.
-As with most studio headphones, it also comes standard with a ¼ inch adapter, a foldable design and a decent headphone bag for storage. you can try this headphones on ps4 remote play mac as it was previously known as best headphone to generate awesome gaming experience on ps4 remote play apk.
+As with most studio headphones, it also comes standard with a ¼ inch adapter, a foldable design and a decent headphone bag for storage. you can try this headphones on ps4 remote play mac as it was previously known as a best headphone to generate awesome gaming experience on ps4 remote play apk.

 These closed-back headphones might get a little uncomfortable after a long listening session, so don’t forget to take a break every now and then.
 However, with its price of $128, the Sony MDR 7506 gives you great monitoring and a great value for your money.

 - Has been around for quite some time now, praised for its neutral sound signature and durability.